 The original Participation Scale (P-Scale) was developed in the study by Van Brakel et al. (2006), and is a generic tool that measures (social) participation for use in rehabilitation, stigma reduction and social integration programmes.
 It is based on the "participation domain" of the ICF framework, which classifies "problems an individual may experience in involvement in life situations" as 'participation restrictions' (World Health Organization, 2002).
-The items cover different aspects of social participation, aimed at comparing the degree of social participation of individuals to the perceived degree of social participation of 'their peer'.
-In 2012, the Participation Scale was abbreviated to a 13item version called the "Participation Scale Short" (PSS; P-Scale Short) and structurally validated in several languages (Stevelink et al., 2012a).
+The items cover different aspects of social participation, aimed at comparing the degree of social participation Scale was abbreviated to a 13-item version called the "Participation Scale Short" (PSS; P-Scale Short) and structurally validated in several languages (Stevelink et al., 2012a).
 Last year, the generic P-Scale Short was successfully modified to the "Participation Scale Short Simplified" (PSSS) and validated in Indonesia (Coltof, 2019).
 This included a switch from the concept of 'peer', for which many languages have no word, to the concept 'others' to facilitate a more generic comparison, and to simplify the two-level question structure.
-All questions are closed, with six different answer options: "Easy," "A bit difficult," "Difficult," "Very difficult," "Irrelevant" and "Not specified/answered."
+All questions are closed, with six different answer options: "Easy," "A bit difficult," "Irrelevant" and "Not specified/answered."
 To each answer a value of, respectively, 4, 2, 1 or o is assigned.
 This provides a maximum sum score of 52; the higher the sum score, the higher the severity of social participation restrictions experienced by people suffering from a disability such as leprosy.
 The English version of the PSSS and its Nepali translation used in this study are presented in Appendix 3 and Appendix 4.